Yodfat Monkey Forest is an amusement park located in Northern Israel. It is a fun attraction for kids, but it has one

 If you want to see Squirrel Monkeys, you can also find them at Monkey Park at Ben Shemen and Hay Park in Kiryat Motzkin.
-Another splendid animal-related attraction is Gan Garoo, it is an Australian Park in Nir David.
+Another splendid animal-related attraction is Gan Garoo, which is an Australian Park in Nir David.

 Overall, Yodfat Monkey Forest is a lovely place, and you can easily spend several hours with your children there.
 The only downside is the entrance fee.
 But you can decrease it using discounts.
 See the coupons section above.

 Have you ever been to Monkey Forest In Yodfat?
 Tell us about your experience in the comments below.